polyfiller-org/library/packages/library/ecma/ecma-262/README.md

 <!-- SHADOW_SECTION_DESCRIPTION_LONG_END -->

-This is a highly modularized, work-in-progress implementation of the [ECMAScript® Language Specification](https://tc39.github.io/ecma262/) that can be used as a polyfill.
+This is a highly modularized, work-in-progress implementation of the [ECMAScript® Language Specification](https://tc39.github.io/ecma262/) written in TypeScript that can be used as a polyfill.
 This library also exports an implementation of every [Abstract Operation](https://tc39.es/ecma262/#sec-abstract-operations) of the language that can be used as the foundation for other polyfills.
 It is optimized for spec-compliance and aims for as close to 100% conformance with [Test262, the official ECMAScript test suite](https://github.com/tc39/test262) as possible.